RoStrap/Events/README.md

-Maid[key] = (function)            Adds a function to call at cleanup Maid[key] = (Instance)            Adds an Object to be Destroyed at cleanup Maid[key] = (RBXScriptConnection) Adds a connection to be Disconnected at cleanup Maid[key] = (Maid)                Maids can act as an event connection, allowing a Maid to have other maids to clean up.
-Maid[key] = nil                   Removes a named task.
+Maid[key] = (function)            Adds a function to call at cleanup Maid[key] = (Instance)            Adds an Object to be Destroyed at cleanup Maid[key] = (RBXScriptConnection) Adds a connection to be Disconnected at cleanup Maid[key] = (Maid)                Maids can act as an event connection, allowing a Maid to clean up other maids Maid[key] = nil                   Removes a named task.
 This cleans up the previous Maid[key]
 ```